-The faculty and administration in the Graduate Programs in Counseling take the process of training counselors very seriously.
+The faculty and administration in the GPCP take the discipline of psychology and the process of training counselors very seriously.
 The application process is therefore very thorough and critical to both the admissions and educational process.
 The faculty and administration greatly value the application process and accept only those applicants whom the faculty believes will make the best counselors.
-The GRE is not required because the faculty does not want to simply quantify potential applicants.
-The program's desire is for the admissions process to allow the faculty to get to know each applicant as a person in order to see if that person will be a good fit for the program, and that the program will be the right fit for the applicant.
+Completion of the GRE is not required for admittance.
+The program's desire is for the admissions process to allow the faculty to get to know each applicant as a person in order to determine if that person will be a good fit for the program, and that the program will be the right fit for the applicant.
 Also, the faculty firmly believes that the program is challenging, demands excellence from its students, and more than adequately prepares all students for the variety of situations faced as a counselor.
-The faculty is looking for future students who can excel in the classroom, be flexible in thought, and have the ability to connect with and engage others from various backgrounds and circumstances.
-The program is accelerated in order to provide students the best training possible, while also allowing future graduates the opportunity to start their career as soon as possible.
+The faculty is looking for future students who can excel in the classroom, be flexible in thought, and can connect with and engage others from various backgrounds and circumstances.